odwyersoftware/mega.py/README.md

 # Mega.py

-Python library for the Mega.co.nz API, currently supporting login, uploading, downloading & deleting of files.
+Python library for the Mega.co.nz API, currently supporting:
+ - login
+ - uploading
+ - downloading
+ - deleting
+ - searching

 This is a work in progress, further functionality coming shortly.